Stephen-Gates/report-gallery/docs/inventory/index.md

 <p id="caption">Figure: Inventory, filtered by factsheet type, missing Responsility property, and lifecycle status.</p>

 The Inventory shows a table of information about one or more factsheet types.
+It can also [display information about related factsheets](https://dev.leanix.net/page/changelog#section-2020-11-26).

 ## Filters